rubygems/rfcs/text/0000-bundler-version-locking.md

 The approach in this RFC tries to ensure:

-1. It is inherently opt-in: it won't do anything if you don't explicitly list Bundler as a dependency.
+1. It is transparent about what is occurring.
-2. The user has more control:
+2. The user stays in control:
-    - It's opt-in, so it won't get in the way if it's not actively wanted.
     - By respecting the `_<some version>_` feature, we provide a way for users to override the behavior if needed.
 3. It builds on existing conventions:
     - Locking the Bundler version is done in the same place and way as any other dependency.